 About DAS Shield

 While distributed antenna systems help enhance cell service within a building, one thing they cannot do is control what is happening outside of the facility.
-That’s where DAS Shields, a protective type of window film, can help.
-DAS Shields can be applied to any type of window and it works to ensure that any signal from a distributed antenna system stays within your facility.
-These films can also prevent Wi-Fi signals from leaving the space, which helps further minimize wireless interference, safeguard systems from hackers and enable quality coverage throughout.
-Essentially, DAS Shields help reduce any external RF interference on the outside, thereby helping a facility's distributed antenna system work up to its full potential.
+That’s where DAS Shield, a protective type of window film, can help.
+DAS Shield can be applied to nearly any type of window and it works to separate a signal from a distributed antenna system and stays within your facility.
+These films can also reduce Wi-Fi signal loss, which helps further minimize wireless interference, safeguard systems from hackers and enable quality coverage throughout.
+Essentially, DAS Shield helps reduce any external RF interference on the outside, thereby helping a facility's distributed antenna system work up to its full potential.

 Contact Signals Defense today for more information on distributed antenna systems and how DAS Shield can help improve coverage throughout your facility.